luxfi/teleport/README.md

-# LUX Teleport
+# Lux Teleport
-LUX Teleport is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.
+Lux Teleport Protocol is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature for the cross-chain bridge.

-## Bridge Features
+## Features
-LUX Teleport has the following features:
+Lux Teleport has the following features:

 1. Decentralized oracle operations using MPC
 2. Decentralized permissioning using MPC